robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-18/1/activities/13_Rule_Correlation/Unsolved/README.md

 Without using any code, design a rule that will assist with detecting the following security events:

 1. There was suspicious and unsuccessful web activity from Beijing.
+   1. not US
+   2. not response 200
+   3.
 2. There were floods of web requests from a single source IP in a short period of time.
+   1. web request count > 5/sec
+   2. repeating IP
 3. There were suspicious successful web requests to access JPG images from IPs outside of the United States.
+   1. not US
+   2. request jpg
+   3. not-normal

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.